Michel Báez: Sultanes de Monterrey

 On July 5, 2024, Báez signed with the Sultanes de Monterrey of the Mexican League.
 In seven appearances for Monterrey, he struggled to a 7.50 ERA with five strikeouts across six innings pitched.

 Báez made eight appearances for the Sultanes in 2025, but struggled to an 11.25 ERA with three strikeouts over eight innings of work.

 Conspiradores de Querétaro

 On May 30, 2025, Báez, Daniel Castro, and Tyler Viza were traded to the Conspiradores de Querétaro of the Mexican League in exchange for Leonys Martín.
+In 13 appearances (seven starts) for Querétaro, he posted a 3–2 record with a 7.93 ERA, 24 walks, and 25 strikeouts across 36 1/3 innings pitched.
+On February 17, 2026, Báez was released by the Conspiradores.